Information and communications technology in agriculture: Global Positioning System (GPS)

-In Kenya, for example, the solution to prevent an elephant bull from wandering into farms and destroying precious crops was to tag the elephant with a device that sends a text message when it crosses a geo-fence.
+In Kenya, for example, the solution to prevent an elephant bull from wandering into farms and destroying crops was to tag the elephant with a device that sends a text message when it crosses a geo-fence.
 Using the technology of SMS and GPS, the elephant can roam freely and the authorities are alerted whenever it is near the farm.

 Geographic information systems

 Geographic information systems, or GiS, are extensively used in agriculture, especially in precision farming.
 Land is mapped digitally, and pertinent geodetic data such as topography and contours are combined with other statistical data for easier analysis of the soil.
 GIS is used in decision making such as what to plant and where to plant using historical data and sampling.